 Corrugated noise barriers on which locks of ivy have grown.
 The traffic is getting denser.
 The highway must have been built real high, because to our right opens a wide view of a valley surrounded by mountains and that contains a few towns.
 The distinct farming plots and grazing fields look like different districts.

 The sun rays are getting stronger.
 As they warm my face they feel more real than they ever have, as if each ray has an independent and precise heat signature.
 Each hair on my arms and legs feels like an individual organism, sensing and reacting to the outside stimuli.
 I’m so fucking sick of this ride that I want to scream.
 Billboards of all shapes stand out from behind a mass of unkempt vegetation.
 Leroy Merlin.
 Alonauto.
 Caja Rural.
 Some Asturian beer.
-None of those companies even exist, this is a deception to give the impression that this reality is solid instead of some dream our brains put together.
+None of those companies even exist, this is a deception to give the impression that reality is solid instead of some dream our brains put together.
 The world has never looked so depraved, so rotten.
 And it’s all my fault.

 “My love, we are exiting the highway,” my holy Alazne says.